practicalli/learn-clojure/docs/introduction/learning-path.md

 - Start discovering [clojure concepts](#clojure-concepts) (give context to practical experience)
 - [Practice Clojure](#practice-practice-practice) by solving challenges and discover more about the Clojure Standard Library (hundreds of functions available)
 - Connect to the [Clojure community](#community-help) for advice and shared experiences

+The foundational aspects are inter-related so a slice through each of them is usually the most effective approach.

+Build on that foundation by understanding the design approach to effectively create solutions in Clojure

+- Designing for simplicity
+- Appreciating Immutability
+- Data centric design
+- Common Clojure idioms (patterns)
+- Common libraries

 ## Clojure REPL